 Think Local Austin, or TLA, is an Austin-based startup that helps people find and share special hidden gems – those great little places that everyone loves.
 No boring chain bars and restaurants, just the good stuff.

 We’ve created a magical place for finding the greatest little places around our community, from quirky bars to weird and wonderful restaurants.
 Come aboard to be a part of something special and we’ll show you charming places in the gaps of Google Maps.
-We promise to make it the last city guide you’ll ever need.
+The Think Local Card is the key to Lake Travis and everything great west of the Penny Bridge!

 Think Local Austin is on a mission to uncover all the great, little places in Austin.
 Because great little places, the hidden gems locals hold dear, are what makes a city special.
 Like everyone’s little black book of places weaved into one, TLA is getting everyone together to say ‘I know this great little place…’ and share their most amazing discoveries with one another.
 The campaign is designed to recreate the experience of having a friend in the know tell you where to go.
 Beautifully designed and brutally simple, with just one visual recommendation at a time, members gain instant access to hard fought insider knowledge about any city they’re in.
 Better still, the more members use the website, the more it will match make them to where they love going and what they love doing.
 The vision for TLA is to create the last city guide.
-Because, with a relentless focus on just the greatest little places, all loved by locals, and a beautiful and simple user experience, its ambition is to become the last city guide you’ll ever need.
+Because, with a relentless focus on just the greatest little places, all loved by locals, and a beautiful and simple user experience, its ambition is to become the only key to the town you need!

 Here’s what happens when you “shop” local.